 Unlike farm-raised salmon, which are subject to the possible pollution or contamination often found in commercial farming, ocean cages, or other closed communities wild salmon are free-swimming in the oceans of the North Atlantic and Alaska.
 Not all fish oils are the same.
 A friend of mine was so excited because she found inexpensive fish oil in one of the membership big box stores.
 After calculating how many capsules she would need to give her dog a protective dose of DHA, and finding that it was 16 she realized it was not quite the bargain she had hoped.
 So again, read the label!!!

 The word probiotic literally means “for life.”
 Probiotics are live microorganisms that, when consumed in adequate amounts, have a beneficial effect on its host.
-In order for a probiotic to be effective it must survive the heat and acid in the stomach to reach the intestines where they correct digestive imbalances.
+In order for a probiotic to be effective in dogs, it must survive the heat and acid in the stomach to reach the intestines where it may correct digestive imbalances.

 The probiotic (good bacteria) will produce enzymes which help digest proteins, fats and carbohydrates.
 It also will balance the intestinal flora that live naturally in the digestive tract.
 This balance can be difficult for a dog’s GI system to maintain when your dog is dealing with stress; pollutions; medications, such as antibiotics, anti-inflammatories or steroids.
 When ingested, these living microorganisms will replenish the microflora in your dog’s intestinal tract.
 This results in the promotion of a number of health-enhancing functions, a few of which are improved digestive function, regulating bowel movements, controlling yeast and candida, alleviating food allergies, restoring energy, fighting tooth decay and, most importantly, strengthening the immune system.

-We use primarily single-organim probiotics for our dogs.
-These are probiotics that contain only one species of beneficial bacterial.
-For daily support we use Geneflora.
-When one of our dogs has a digestive issue we add FortiFlora.
-For our older dogs, we might add in Dr Goodpet Digestive Enzymes if their guts are working perfectly.
+We use primarily single-organism probiotics for our dogs, those that contain only one species of beneficial bacterial.
+However, recent research in humans shows nearly equal benefit from multi-organism probiotics.
+For daily support we use Geneflora, which contains the bacteria Bacillus coagulans, which forms spores so is resistant to heat and light.
+We rotate Geneflora with Purina’s FortiFlora, another excellent probiotic.
+For our older dogs, we might add in Dr Goodpet Digestive Enzymes if their guts are not working perfectly.